-Authorization hold (also card authorization, preauthorization, or preauth) is the practice within the banking industry of authorizing electronic transactions done with a debit card or credit card and holding this balance as unavailable either until the merchant clears the transaction (also called settlement), or the hold "falls off."
-In the case of debit cards, authorization holds can fall off the account (thus rendering the balance available again) anywhere from 1–5 days after the transaction date depending on the bank's policy; in the case of credit cards, holds may last as long as 30 days, depending on the issuing bank.
+Authorization holds are the practice within the banking industry of authorizing electronic transactions done with a debit card or credit card and holding this balance as unavailable either until the merchant clears the transaction (also called settlement), or the hold "falls off."
+In the case of debit cards, authorization holds can fall off the account (thus rendering the balance available again) anywhere from 1–5 days after the transaction date depending on the bank's policy; in the case of credit cards, holds may last as long as 7 days, depending on the issuing bank.

-Many vacation rental property managers will use preauths instead of collecting a security deposit.
+Some vacation rental property managers will use preauths instead of collecting a security deposit.
 Thus the guest's credit card has been authorized for the security deposit, but the security deposit has not been taken.
 This gives the property manager the assurance that in the event of damage, the guest's credit card can be charged and there will be funds available.
-Additional benefits for the property manager are that the whole business of escrowing a security deposit and adhering to your state's sometimes onerous security deposit laws can be circumvented.
-Not too mention, the whole process of collecting and refunding a security deposit is also avoided as the preauth will simply expire if not used.

 How do I Track the Pre-Auth Status for a Particular Reservation?